tonynaggs/portlist/README.md

 	2 ports found.

-# Rationale for writing yet another port listing program
+# Rationale for another port listing program

 I found some programs that claimed to do this, but they were flawed in some way, such as only finding some of my different devices e.g. my modem or Bluetooth connected